wabkur/binary_trees/README.md

-function that creates a binary tree node
+function that inserts a node as the left-child of another node